BytePixelMelody/CharactersInfoApp/README.md

       </td>
       <td>
         <h1>Pokemon Info App</h1>
-        <p>Pokemon Info - a pet-project application with VIPER architecture that interacts with an online API with pagination.
+        <p>Pokemon Info - a pet-project application with VIPER architecture and SwiftData that interacts with an online API with pagination.
 The application caches data, handles errors, supports dynamic font scaling and Dark Mode.</p>
       </td>
     </tr>
   </table>